 Home Loan Amount

-Normally financial institutes finance maximum up to 80% (90% for loan amount below Rs.
+Normally housing finance companies provide a maximum of up to 80% (90% for loan amount below Rs.
 20 lakhs) of the agreement value of the property.
-As per RBI notification, banks do not fund stamp duty and registration charges anymore.
-This means that your down payment will have to be atleast 10% – 20% of the agreement value of the property plus 100% of other costs such as stamp duty, registration charges, etc
+As per RBI notification, banks & housing finance companies do not fund stamp duty and registration charges anymore.
+This means that your down payment will have to be at least 10% – 20% of the agreement value of the property plus 100% of other costs such as stamp duty, registration charges, etc.

 The final loan amount is dependent on host of other factors like income and regular outgoings, existing loans, repayment track record, valuation of the property by the lender, etc.